ganelson/inform/resources/Documentation/Writing with Inform.md

 Occasionally, when writing general rules about actions, it can be useful to find out what the current action's requirements are: the following conditions do what they suggest.

-> phrase: {ph_requirestouch} if action requires a touchable noun:
+> phrase: {ph_requirestouch} if action requires a/-- touchable noun:
 >
 > This condition is true if the action being processed is one whose (first) noun is an object which needs to be touchable by the actor.
 For example, it's true for `taking`, but false for `examining`.

-> phrase: {ph_requirestouch2} if action requires a touchable second noun:
+> phrase: {ph_requirestouch2} if action requires a/-- touchable second noun:
 >
 > This condition is true if the action being processed is one whose second noun is an object which needs to be touchable by the actor.
 For example, it's true for `putting the brick in the sack`, but false for `throwing the brick at the window`.

-> phrase: {ph_requirescarried} if action requires a carried noun:
+> phrase: {ph_requirescarried} if action requires a/-- carried noun:
 >
 > This condition is true if the action being processed is one whose (first) noun is an object which needs to be carried by the actor.
 For example, it's true for `dropping`, but false for `taking`.

-> phrase: {ph_requirescarried2} if action requires a carried second noun:
+> phrase: {ph_requirescarried2} if action requires a/-- carried second noun:
 >
 > This condition is true if the action being processed is one whose second noun is an object which needs to be carried by the actor.